Disempowered (Nov. 18-19 2013)

 I got them to get the car started at 8:30 or so.
 On the way into Huntsville, I saw a tree leaning on the phone line, and broken powerlines on the road... as well as two Hydro cherry-picker trucks.
 Repairs apparently were imminent... to happen sooner than 6, I hoped.

 I'm now at the cafe enjoying the warmth, saying hi to lots of people I know as they wander in, and drinking chai lattes.
-The editor even told me that I have until Friday to get the story in, leaving me time for more idle things just as whiny no-power blogposts.
+The editor even told me that I have until Friday to get the story in, leaving me time for more idle things such as whiny I'm-powerless blogposts.

 Now at 11... is my power up yet?
 Calling home on the cell... if the answering machine gets it, the answer is yes.......
 YES!
 As Kurkas once said, before a number of unfortunate events befell him, I have power!

 And so the saga ends.
 Heading home to have a hot bath.